Our responsibilities to you:

 Your records are used in the following ways to guide and administer the care you receive:

-• to ensure that your podiatrist has accurate and up to date information to assess your health and decide what care you need when you visit in the future.
+• to ensure that your practitioner has accurate and up to date information to assess your health and decide what care you need when you visit in the future.

 • to ensure that there is a good basis for looking back and checking on the type and quality of care you have received